Deesha Philyaw

 Deesha Philyaw is an American author, columnist, and public speaker.

-Her debut short story collection, The Secret Lives of Church Ladies, was a finalist for the 2020 National Book Award in fiction and won The Story Prize.
+Her debut short story collection, The Secret Lives of Church Ladies, was a finalist for the 2020 National Book Award for Fiction and won The Story Prize.
 Her personal essay writing topics include race, sex, gender, and pop culture.

 Early life and education

 Philyaw was raised in Jacksonville, Florida.
 She received a BA in economics from Yale University and an MA in education from Manhattanville College.

 Career

 Early career

 Philyaw worked in corporate communications at a Pittsburgh-area bank before quitting to pursue her writing consultancy and freelance writing full-time.
+She decided to give up on her major and pursue what her passion.
 She cites among her literary inspirations Toni Morrison, James Baldwin, Nafissa Thompson-Spires, Bassey Ikpi, and Tyrese Coleman.

 Books

 Philyaw's first book, Co-Parenting 101: Helping Your Kids Thrive in Two Households After Divorce, was written in collaboration with her ex-husband, Michael D. Thomas, and published in May 2013.